plebemineira/nuts/X.md

 ---

-This NUT describes a mechanism for share accounting based on blind signatures, to be used by Bitcoin mining pools.
+This NUT describes a mechanism for reward distribution based on blind signatures, to be used by Bitcoin mining pools.
 The mining pool is also an ecash mint.
-Miners submit shares along with blinded messages, and receive blind signatures as a receipt.
-After the block is found by the pool, miners swap these share receipts for ecash, while shares are priced proportionally to:
+Miners submit shares along with blinded messages.
+After the block is found by the pool, miner get paid (per share) in ecash, while shares are priced proportionally to:
 - the total coinbase reward
 - the share's difficulty target
 - the total pooled hashrate

 This proposal aims to provide a pool architecture that:
 - caters for small miners, which can combine their hashrate (as an alternative to solo/lottery), get some sats-backed ecash in return for each block the pool finds, and easily withdraw their rewards via LN (after they accumulate enough ecash to cover fees)
-- minimize the trust between pool and miner via blind signatures acting as share receipts
+- minimize the trust between pool and miner (pool blindly exchanges shares for ecash)

 ## Hashrate estimation